Cimahi West Java, Indonesia Travel Guide

 Bandung serves as the heartland of Sundanese cuisine.
 This culinary tradition focuses on fresh ingredients and a balance of sweet, sour, salty, and spicy elements.

-Its culinary tradition revolves around abundant newly picked vegetables, often served raw as Lalapan, alongside grilled or fried dishes.
+Its gastronomic tradition revolves around abundant newly picked vegetables, often served raw as Lalapan, alongside grilled or fried dishes.
 Sambal, a chili paste, holds a prominent role in nearly every meal.
 The influence of local spices and traditional cooking methods has been passed down through generations, marking Sundanese food a hallmark of the region.

 Sundanese cuisine largely determines the culinary landscape.
 Bandung has also welcomed impact from other Indonesian regions and sustains a strong modern cafe culture.